Vision & Mission

 Peterson holds a BA in journalism and psychology with high distinction from Indiana University and an MBA in marketing research from IU’s Kelley School of Business.
-She is a faculty fellow of the University of Chicago Civic Leadership Academy and Chicago Booth’s Executive Program for Emerging Leaders, and a member of the Executive Committee and Board of Directors of the Seminary Co-op Bookstore in Chicago.
+She has taught in the University of Chicago Civic Leadership Academy and Chicago Booth’s Advanced Management Program as well as its Executive Program for Emerging Leaders.

-She is a member of the Public Relations Society of America, the American Marketing Association, the Higher Education Roundtable, and the Economic Club of Chicago.
+She is a member of the Public Relations Society of America, the American Marketing Association, and the Higher Education Roundtable.
 She has served on the UChicago Diversity Leadership Council, the public affairs committee of the Association of American Universities, the public issues committee of the Consortium on Financing of Higher Education, and the founding council of Futurity.

 Lisa M. Rudgers

 Lisa M. Rudgers is co-founder and partner of Peterson Rudgers Group, and has more than 30 years experience in higher education, strategy, marketing, public affairs, issues management and leadership coaching.
 She has served as in-house counsel to seven university presidents.
 Previously, Rudgers was the University of Michigan’s vice president for global communications and strategic initiatives.
-She served a total of 12 years in that role, and was responsible for developing communication strategies to enhance U-M’s visibility locally, nationally and internationally.
+She served a total of 12 years in that role, and was responsible for developing communication strategies to enhance U-M’s visibility locally, nationally and internationally.+ Show full bio

 As an executive officer at the University of Michigan, Rudgers was a member of the cabinet-level leadership team and served as senior counselor to the president and other executive officers.
 She directed and managed the global communications division, including marketing, public affairs, internal communications, news, social media, photography, and presidential communications as well as the university’s top-ranked public radio station, Michigan Radio.